radashi-org/radashi/README.md

 &nbsp;

-**Radashi** (pronounced /ruh-DAH-shee/) is a TypeScript utility toolkit, packed with lightweight functions that are readable, performant, and robust.

-*Radashi is an actively maintained fork of Radash, the fastest growing Lodash alternative with 100K+ weekly downloads.*

 **Ditch the bloat of Lodash.
-Stop reinventing the wheel.** If you have a need not met by our current set of functions, we want to hear about it!
-[Open an issue](https://github.com/radashi-org/radashi/issues/new) so we can discuss it together.
+Stop reinventing the wheel.**

+Radashi (pronounced /ruh-DAH-shee/) is a TypeScript utility toolkit, packed with lightweight functions that are readable, performant, and robust.

+Radashi is an actively maintained fork of Radash, the fastest growing Lodash alternative with 100K+ weekly downloads.

 *“What makes Radashi so great?”*
 - **unique** and **well-designed** functions